 We can all agree that when it comes to art journaling, we loathe the blank page, yes?
 Prepping art journal backgrounds offers inspiration on days when you want to work on something, but your muse is off getting a latte.
 Yet I often find that prepping a page by just putting something down it isn’t enough.
 It doesn’t compel me to want to do more.

-So today’s Studio Saturday is going to show you a few techniques I use for taking pre-prepped art journal backgrounds one step further–and it doesn’t take much time at all.
+So today I am going to show you a few techniques I use for taking pre-prepped art journal backgrounds one step further–and it doesn’t take much time at all.
 This technique can work for painted canvases, too, or collages—pretty much anything you enjoy creating on a regular basis.
 The idea is to give yourself a little bit of a narrative to start with.
 Just a smidge of a story.
 A starting point.
 Think of it as leaving little art clues to your future self.

 1. Full coverage: Covering a page with collage scraps is great, but for me, the end result is almost as creatively frustrating as a blank page.
 It doesn’t move me.
 Here I’ve covered a page with torn vintage book pages.
 It’s nice, but…meh.